thr-ls/gosos/README.md

-# gosos (Save Our Services)
+# Gosos (Save Our Services)

-gosos is a simple CLI tool for monitoring website and API statuses.
+Gosos is a simple CLI tool for monitoring website and API statuses.

 I needed something I could use to check the multiple self-hosted services I use.